 For further storage, there are M.2 ports.
 There’s no heatsink for these slots (perhaps in order to reduce costs) but one good thing is that they’re relatively easier to access.
 For graphics cards and other cards, there’s a single PCIe 3.0 x16 slot along with two older PCIe slots (one 2.0 x16 and one 2.0 x1).

-In terms of audio, there's Realtek ALC892 codec and while it's significantly lower than the new 1220 codec in terms of quality, you can't argue too much at this price range.
-Another area where this board struggled is the overclocking, where (due to smaller heatsinks and a cut-down power delivery design).
+In terms of audio, there’s Realtek ALC892 codec and while it’s significantly lower than the new 1220 codec in terms of quality, you can’t argue too much at this price range.
+Another area where this board struggled is the overclocking – due to smaller heatsinks and a cut-down power delivery design.

-That being said, it's good for anyone looking for an ultra-cheap motherboard for his Ryzen 3600.
+That being said, it’s good for anyone looking for an ultra-cheap motherboard for his/her Ryzen 3600.

-Another reason we might want to have this one over other x570/x470 boards is its mATX board.
-Smaller PC builds are new talk of the town for quite some time, but there are very few mATX models in the market.
-There are more mini-ITX models, on the contrary.
+Another reason you might want to have this one over other x570/x470 boards is because it’s an mATX board.
+Smaller PC builds are new talk of the town for quite some time but there are very few mATX mobos in the market.
+For whatever reason, there are more mini-ITX models the mATX ones.

 Heck, I can’t even recall an mATX X470 board.
 So, B450 boards are the only options for you if you’re looking for an mATX build and want to remain in the team RED.

 And this board, B450M Pro4 is one of the best B450 models in terms of value.

 - Socket AM4 Digi Power design 9 Power Phase design Supports 105W Water Cooling (Pinnacle Ridge) Supports 95W Water Cooling (Summit Ridge) Supports 65W Water Cooling (Raven Ridge)

 - Country of origin : China